Team 2 LIVING MATERIALS, INSITUTE OF PHYSICAL CHEMISTRY PAS

 The commission evaluates applications on a point scale.

-• Top candidates will be invited for an online or in-person interview (between the 11th and 14th of April 2023).
-Good command of English is required.
+• Top candidates will be invited for an online or in-person interview (on the 21st of February 2024).
+A good command of English is required.
 We reserve the right to contact and reply to only selected candidates.

 • A position will be offered to the person who obtains the highest number of points.

-• The results of the recruitment will be announced on the 21st of April 2023.
+• The results of the recruitment are planned to be announced on the 29nd of February, 2024.

-• Employment will take place in accordance with the Employment policy of the Institute of Physical Chemistry PAS https://ichf.edu.pl/files/csr/ipc-procedures.pdf and the provisions of the competition documentation of the National Science Center (NSC) for the OPUS 18 https://www.ncn.gov.pl/ogloszenia/konkursy/opus18 .
+• Employment will take place in accordance with the provisions of the competition documentation of the National Science Center (NSC) for the OPUS 23 https://www.ncn.gov.pl/ogloszenia/konkursy/opus23

-• The incomplete applications will not be considered.
+• The incomplete applications may not be considered.

 • The results of the competition are made public.